 Here’s the biggest reality-check of them all.
 Whatever form of marketing you are doing, you need to be honest with yourself.
 Are the people seeing your ads engaged and having a positive experience?
 Does it make them feel good?
+Is it relevant?
 In fact, the user experience is key to every step along the way.

 The buyers’ journey